ayangzy/ecommerce-store/README.md

 Replace the username and password with your mail server credentials.

-The application uses ```redis``` as key-value store for quickly sending out mails.
+The application uses ```database`` queue driver,that   need a database table to hold the jobs.
 Make sure to set the following configuration in the .env file:

 ```
-QUEUE_CONNECTION=redis
+QUEUE_CONNECTION=database
 ```

 The project also includes the integration of a local payment provider, to send out 300 Naira cashback whenever a user unlocks a new badge.
 Configure the Paystack variables in the .env file by adding your own secret and public key: